datacarpentry/astronomy-python/_episodes/05-join.md

 in `read_back_csv`.
 The Pandas functions for writing and reading CSV files provide options to avoid that problem, but this is an example of the kind of thing that can go wrong with CSV files.

+## Summary

+In this notebook, we used database `JOIN` operations to select photometry data for the stars we've identified as candidates to be in GD-1.

+In the next notebook, we'll use this data for a second round of selection, identifying stars that have photometry data consistent with GD-1.